Minzhao1995/Minzhao1995.github.io/index.md

 </center>
 <center>Auto Charging</center>

 &ensp;&ensp;This mobile robot is designed for bank reception service.
-I designed a localization algorithm which can be used for docking with the auto-charge station.
-The algorithm uses 2D-laser SLAM and visual-based charge station detection to localize the robot.
+I designed a 2D-SLAM algorithm in which THE weight of points with high roughness is enhanced so that scan matching in the longitudinal direction can be more accurate.
 Up until now, the robot has been deployed into service at 35 banks for 2 years.